 Since its inception in 1996, S-CORP has compiled a long list of legislative victories that have improved the rules governing America’s small business corporations, while blocking poorly-conceived efforts to raise their taxes.
-Since 1996, some of S-CORP’s most notable achievements include:
+Some of S-CORP’s most notable achievements include:

 As part of the Tax Cuts and Jobs Act, the S Corporation Association worked with Senator John Thune (R-SD) to include two key improvements to the rules governing S Corporations.
 Most significantly, for the first time since they were created by Congress in 1958, the bill gives S corporations the ability to attract foreign investment by allowing for non-resident aliens to own S corporations through an Electing Small Business Trust (ESBT).
 In addition, the new law ensures that shareholder who own an S corporation through an ESBT get a full deduction for the value of S corporation stock given to charity, just as they would if they owned the shares directly.

 Since 2011, S-CORP has been organizing the business community to support tax reform parity for Main Street businesses organized as pass throughs – S corporations, partnerships and LLC’s.
 Begun in reaction to an Obama Administration proposal to cut tax rates for businesses organized as C corporations only, S-CORP funded and promoted research demonstrating how pass through business pay their fair share in taxes and how raising their rates hurts job creation.
 We followed up this effort with additional research demonstrating that the businesses left behind by corporate-only tax reform employed the majority of workers and contributed the most to the American economy.